hski-github/spotfire-scrollable-bar-chart/README.md

 Scrollable Bar Chart is released under the [MIT License](LICENSE).
 All source code for the mod can be found in the `src` folder.

+## To Do's

+- Support for marking
+- Support for sorting by value or label
+- Support for tool tip
+- Better names for X and Y axis
+- Individual icon

 ## Known Limitations

 As of now, but planning to enhance the visualization mod in this direction

-- No support for marking
+- No stacked bars
-- No sorting
+- No vertical bar chart

+Not planned to be supported by this visualization mod

+- Support for error bars (currently no plan to enhance the mod in this direction)
 - No 100% bars
-- No stacked bars
 - No hierarchy shown as category axis
-- No hover with details about bar segment
-- Better names for X and Y axis
 - No i18n of title, axis labels and description
-- Individual icon

-Not planned to be supported by this visualization mod
-- Support for error bars (currently no plan to enhance the mod in this direction)
-- Support for vertical bar chart (currently no plan to enhance the mod in this direction)

 ## How to get started with Spotfire mod development